 Legal Entity Identifier or LEI has the meaning set forth in Part 45 of the CFTC Regulations.

-Major Swap Participant has the meaning set forth in CEA Section 1a(33).
+Major Swap Participant has the meaning set forth in CEA section 1a(33).

-Matching Rule means the rules that govern the priority in which orders will be executed on Seed SEF.
+Matching Rules means the rules that govern the priority in which orders will be executed on Seed SEF.

-NFA means the National Futures Association.
+NFA means the National Futures Association, which is registered with the CFTC as a registered futures association pursuant to CEA section 17.

+Non-Defaulting Participant is the Counterparty to a Transaction with a Defaulting Participant which is not itself a Defaulting Participant.

 Notice to Participants means a communication sent by or on behalf of Seed SEF to all Participants as described in Rule 309.

-Obligation means each Seed SEF Rule, order or procedure issued by Seed SEF, including Notice to Participants, and other requirements implemented by Seed SEF under Seed SEF Rules.
+Obligation means each Rule, order or procedure issued by Seed SEF, including Notice to Participants, and other requirements implemented by Seed SEF under the Rules.

-Officer shall have the meaning attributed to such term in Rule 204(a).
+Officer shall have the meanings forth in Rule 204(a).

-Order means (i) a response to a resting quote, (ii) the display of a quote on an Order Book, (iii) a firm offer to enter into a Swap, or (iv) any bid or offer for a Contract on the Platform, which includes any modification or cancellation of such bid or offer.
+Order means (i) a response to a resting quote, (ii) the display of a quote on an Order Book, (iii) a firm offer to execute a Transaction, or (iv) any bid or offer for a Contract on the Platform, which includes any modification or cancellation of such bid or offer.

-Order Book means one or more trading methods operated by Seed SEF that constitute an “order book” as defined in CFTC Regulation 37.3(a)(3) (or any successor regulation).
+Order Book has the meaning set forth in CFTC Regulation 37.3(a)(3).

-Participant means any Person that has signed the Participant Documentation and has been granted, and continues to have, Trading Privileges under Seed SEF Rules.
-Subject to Applicable Law, a Participant may trade for its own proprietary account of for or on behalf of a Customer.
-Depending on the context, term Participant may include Sponsored Participant, Sponsoring Participant and Authorized Trader.
+Participant means any Person that has signed the Participant Documentation and has been granted, and continues to have, Trading Privileges under the Rules.
+Subject to Applicable Law, a Participant may trade for its own proprietary Trading Account or for or on behalf of a Customer.
+Depending on the context, the term Participant may include Sponsored Participant, Sponsoring Participant and Authorized Trader.
 An ISV cannot be a Participant.

+Participant Administrator means the individual or individuals designated to perform Admin Activity for a Participant.

 Participant Documentation means the agreements or other documentation that Seed SEF may require a Participant to execute or provide to Seed SEF in order to have access to Seed SEF for purposes of executing Transactions, in the form specified by Seed SEF from time to time.

 Participant ID means each unique identifier assigned to a Participant by Seed SEF for access to the SEF.

-Participant User Administrator means the individual or individuals designated as such pursuant to Rule 306.

 Permitted Transaction means a transaction other than a Required Transaction.

 Person means a natural person or an entity.

-Platform means Seed SEF's electronic trading facility and interface operated by Seed SEF, as a Swap Execution Facility.
+Platform means Seed SEF's electronic trading facility and interface operated by Seed SEF as a Swap Execution Facility.

 Pre-Execution Communication means a communication between two Persons for the purpose of discerning interest in the execution of a Swap prior to execution of the Swap on Seed SEF, including any communication that involves discussion of the size, side of the market, or price of an Order or a potentially forthcoming Order, provided that any communication between two Persons that involves an agreement between the parties to a Swap that legally binds the parties to such Swap shall not be considered Pre-Execution Communication.